 Travelers set a goal to reduce the Company's absolute Scope 1 and 2 emissions by 40% by 2020, based on a 2011 base year.
-By year-end 2020, we exceeded our goal, and as of year-end 2023, we reduced the Company's absolute Scope 1 and 2 emissions by 54%.
+By year-end 2020, we exceeded our goal, and as of year-end 2024, we reduced the Company's absolute Scope 1 and 2 emissions by 55%.
 In April 2021, we announced our commitment to become carbon neutral across our owned operations by 2030.1 We plan to accomplish this goal by continuing to implement projects that result in absolute physical reductions of GHG emissions, continuing efforts to reduce energy consumption, increasing the percentage of renewable energy sources and transitioning to more efficient vehicles.
-When these efforts are exhausted, as a last resort, we will buy certified offsets.
-The table below outlines our Scope 1, 2 and certain of our Scope 3 (business travel only) emissions data, all of which has been verified by an independent third party since 2013.
-The most recent five years are presented to include a comparison to the pre-pandemic year of 2019, as the period from 2020 to 2022 was impacted by decreased activity as a result of the pandemic.
-In addition, 2011 is included since it serves as the base year for the Company's initial GHG emission goal.
+Once all cost-effective efforts have been implemented, we will obtain certified offsets.
+The table below outlines our Scope 1, 2 and certain of our Scope 3 (business travel only) emissions data for the most recent three years, which has been verified by an independent third party.
+In addition, we include data for 2011 since it serves as the base year for the Company's initial GHG emissions reduction goal.